 .Below are some ways you can contact your legislators.

 Visiting Your Legislators – By far, a face-to-face meeting is the most effective method of contact with a legislator.
 During the legislative session (starting in January each year), this most often happens at the legislator’s office in Frankfort, but it is also possible to meet with them in your home district, especially when the legislature is not in session.
-This is currently complicated by COVID, but you can still ask your legislator if they are open to face-to-face communication.
 You can also watch for local community events where legislators are scheduled to attend or speak.

 Call the Legislative Message Line- A very easy way of making contact is to call the Legislative Message Line at 1-800-372-7181.
 A message line employee will answer and ask for your name and address.
 You do NOT need to know who are your legislators; the operator will look that up.
 You can ask to leave a message for your senator, your representative, other specific legislators, all members of a specific committee, etc. Ask your legislator(s) to support or oppose a certain bill or amendment to a bill.
 You can also add a personalized message.
 You can leave separate messages regarding multiple bills during the same call.
 Calling is usually a very quick and easy process.
 Every Kentucky voter can call daily!